-There’s a wide gulf between how local retailers and national chains think, plan, and operate.
-While many tactics and strategies either work for national chains or local retailers – but not both, here are 5 lessons we can learn from the “big-guys.”
+There’s a wide gulf between how a small retail business and national chain thinks, plans, and operates.
+While many tactics and strategies either work for a national chain or small retail business – but not both, here are 5 lessons we can learn from the “big-guys.”

-For many small business owners, enjoying the lifestyle of running a small shop, having a good income, and just keeping things simple is for them.
+For many local retailers, enjoying the lifestyle of running a small retail business, having a good income, and just keeping things simple is for them.
 They’ve made it.
 They’ve achieved their goals.
 But for others, those of us who have bigger plans, we aim to turn small enterprises into household names.

 1. Add Revenue Channels.